hrs/mr_poole/README.md

 Generates a timestamped post in your `_posts` directory, with the format `YYYY-MM-DD-slug.md`.
-With no options, will generate a slug based on your title by replacing spaces with underscores, downcasing, and removing any special character.
+With no options, will generate a slug based on your title by replacing spaces with hyphens, downcasing, and removing any special character.

 Options: